 Answer: Either by creating separate vSwitches using dedicated NICs or if NICs are not available by creating separate port groups using different VLAN IDs on the same vSwitch.

 - True or false.
-A Distributed Virtual Switch is very much like a physical switch that detects which VMs are logically connects to each port and uses that information to forward network traffic.
-Hint: It is not used for monitoring and administration across a datacenter.
+A Distributed Virtual Switch is very much like a physical switch that detects which VMs are logically connected to each port and uses that information to forward network traffic.
+Hint: It is not used for monitoring and administration across a data center.

 - Another True or false.
 NIC teams are “normally” put in active/active mode to allow fail-over in the event of a hardware failure.

 - This is a trick question so think about it!
-How many physical NICs are needed in an ESXi hosts for hosting 25 virtual servers on iSCSI storage split between 2 diverse environments (web/app).
+How many physical NICs are needed in an ESXi host for hosting 25 virtual servers on iSCSI storage split between 2 diverse environments (web/app)?

 And finally, let’s review the Network Questions.

 Since 2007, I estimate 80% of all the VMware problems I have dealt with were network or storage related.
-That’s not to say it was the network or storage admins fault.
-No, in most cases it was the VMware admins fault for not communicating and properly calculating the requirements before he/she asked for IP addresses or storage LUNs.
+That’s not to say it was the network or storage admin’s fault.
+No, in most cases it was the VMware admins fault for not communicating and adequately calculating the requirements before he/she asked for IP addresses or storage LUNs.

 Like I said in the beginning.
 These questions are not for practicing to take a VCP test.
 They are designed to gauge the level of experience someone who is applying for your VMware admin or engineer job has before you give them the keys to start managing your company’s jewels.